rjrodger/simpledb/README.md

 ## Installation

     npm install node-simpledb

 And in your code:

     var simpledb = require('node-simpledb')

 Or clone the git repository:
     git clone git://github.com/rjrodger/node-simpledb.git

 ## Usage

-This module uses the standard callback convention.
+This module uses the node.js-style callback convention.
 All functions take a callback function as their last parameter.
 This callback function should accept three arguments:

     callback( error, result, meta )

-Where error is object describing any errors that occured.
+Where error is an object ({Code:'...',Message:'...'}) describing any errors that occured.
 If the function was successful then error is null.

-So you check if error is null to see if you can continue working:
+So, you check if error is null to see if you can continue working:

     sdb.listDomains( functions( error, result, meta ) {
       if( error ) {